 Requirements for a Russian eVisa Application

-- Passport which should be valid for at least 6 months from the date you submitted your application for a Russian eVisa and with blank pages for border crossing stamps
+- A passport which should be valid for at least 6 months from the date you submitted your application for a Russian eVisa and with blank pages for border crossing stamps

 - Filled out a copy of the Russian eVisa application form